 We also spotted many ammonite along the shores!
 It’s a fossil hunters paradise, but remember to take only pictures!
 You aren’t allowed to keep any fossils found in State Parks.

 The Eisenhower Yacht Club is privately owned and located inside the park.
 They operate a public marina, boat ramps and 448 boat slips.
+Their boat slips are pretty awesome, with great spaces for get togethers and even some “dockominiums” for longer stays!

 You can find drinks, snacks, shirts, bait and even fish food in the store!
 During the summer they sell snow cones, too!